 Contact a Car Accident Attorney

 If you were injured while waiting for road assistance in the emergency lane, you should seek legal help from a competent Missouri car accident attorney.
-Call us at (314) 361-4242 or fill out our online contact form, to schedule a free and private consultation.
-The amount of compensation you receive from an injury claim is important for your future — choose your lawyer carefully.
+Call us 24/7 to schedule a free and private consultation.